Microsoft/BotBuilder-Location/Node/core/Readme.md

     var locationDialog = require('botbuilder-location');

-#### Calling the control with default parameters
+### Calling the location control with default parameters
-The example calls the location dialog with default parameters and a custom prompt message asking the user to provide an address.
+The example initiates the location control with default parameters, which returns a custom prompt message asking the user to provide an address.

 ````JavaScript
 locationDialog.getLocation(session,
  { prompt: "Where should I ship your order?
 Type or say and address." });
 ````

-#### Using Messenger's native location picker widget
+### Using FB Messenger's location picker GUI dialog
-FB Messenger supports a native GUI widget to let the user select a location.
-If you prefer to use Messenger's location widget, pass this option in the location control's constructor.
+FB Messenger supports a location picker GUI dialog to let the user select an address.
+If you prefer to use FB Messenger's native dialog,  pass the `useNativeControl: true` option.

 ````JavaScript
 var options = {